pwnedkeys/key-compromise-attestation-rfc/draft-mpalmer-key-compromise-attestation.md

 ## CSR Subject

-The subject field of a key compromise attestation MUST be a distinguished name which contains only a CN field, with the value "Key Compromise Attestation" as a UTF8String.
-When DER encoded, the subject field will therefore consist of the following
+The subject field of a key compromise attestation CSR MUST be a distinguished name which contains only a CN field, with the value "kca=v1 This Key Is Compromised" (without the quotes) as a UTF8String.
-octets:

-    30 25 31 23 30 21 06 03 55 04 03 0C 1A 4B 65 79 20 43 6F 6D 70 72
-    6F 6D 69 73 65 20 41 74 74 65 73 74 61 74 69 6F 6E

 Additional fields SHOULD NOT appear in the subject of the CSR, as they may be used to provide attacker-controlled prefix data.